Professional Pyrotechnic Operator/Fireworks Crew Training

 • Remember, they are explosives, some more sensitive than others, treat them ALL with respect.

-What types of candles are there?
+What type of candles are there?

-Candles come in different sizes and effects.
-Their size is usually specified in millimeters (mm) and their effects can range from comets, screamers, shells, and more.
-They are more traditionally known as "Roman" candles.
 Smaller candles usually come in "battens."
 Battens just means a group of the same type of candle.
 So you might get three battens, but each batten might consist of a half dozen candles all bunched together.
-This is typically done with the smaller candles to allow multiple simultaneous shots from the same location, or give the apperance that a single candle is firing faster than it really is.
+This is typically done with the smaller candles to allow multiple simultaneous shots from the same location, or give the appearance that a single candle is firing faster than it really is.
 This makes the smaller devices more impressive.

-• Training Video!
+Training Video!

 Setting up Fireworks Candles